 Goldingay, John.
 The Theology of Jeremiah.
 Downers Grove Ill..: IVP Academic, 2021.
 151 pp. Pb; $22.00.
 Link to IVP Academic

 This short primer to the theology of Jeremiah joins Goldingay’s The Theology of Isaiah (IVP Academic, 2014).
-Goldingay wrote the forthcoming NICOT volume on Jeremiah (Eerdmans, late 2021), informing his reflections on this important prophetic voice.
-Like the previous book in Isaiah, The Theology of Jeremiah is more like a series of challenging reflections on the book of Jeremiah.
+Goldingay wrote the NICOT volume on Jeremiah (Eerdmans, 2021, reviewed here), informing his reflections on this important prophetic voice like the previous book in Isaiah.
+The Theology of Jeremiah is more like a series of challenging reflections on the book of Jeremiah.

 In the second chapter, “Reading Jeremiah Backwards,” Goldingay begins with the end of the book, the tragic conclusion to the book: Babylon devastated Jerusalem, and Jeremiah himself takes refuge in Egypt.
 He then backtracks through the narrative to explain what has happened.
-“It’s amazing how God keeps giving the people of God a new start and how we are capable of throwing it away.
-I picture God sitting with his cabinet in the heavens and they are all rolling their eyes at our stupidity and then starting another discussion about how they can fix things to give us another chance” (p.
+“It’s amazing how God keeps giving the people of God a new start and how we can throw it away.
+I picture God sitting with his cabinet in the heavens, and they are all rolling their eyes at our stupidity and then starting another discussion about how they can fix things to give us another chance” (p.
 19).

 Goldingay then surveys the contents of Jeremiah in two chapters entitled “Themes in Jeremiah.”
 The book of Jeremiah asks Israel to get its thinking and commitments straight.
 Goldingay therefore divides the book into sections calling on Israel to “think about”: the Exodus (2-6), the temple (7-10), the covenant (11-13), prayer (14-17), God’s sovereignty (18-20), the government (21-25), the “reassuring prophets” (26-29), restoration and returning (30-33) “what is written” (34-26), tragedy and trauma (37-45), Egypt (46-49), and empire (50-51).

 Since God called Jeremiah to confront the people of Judah about their wrongdoing, Goldingay devotes a chapter to the topic.
 He avoids using the word sin until the last section connecting Jeremiah to Christian theology.
-Jeremiah in fact uses a wide range of terms for sin: wrongdoing, taint, corruption, profanation, shamefulness, stubbornness, and even stupidity!
-Once again Goldingay concludes the chapter with the question of “what would Jeremiah think” about the Christian generalized confession of sin, For Jeremiah, says Goldingay, there are times when a person needs to seriously face their wrongdoings.
+Jeremiah, in fact, uses a wide range of terms for sin: wrongdoing, taint, corruption, profanation, shamefulness, stubbornness, and even stupidity!
+Once again, Goldingay concludes the chapter with the question of “what would Jeremiah think” about the Christian generalized confession of sin, For Jeremiah, says Goldingay, there are times when a person needs to face their wrongdoings seriously.

 More than most of the prophets, Jeremiah has a great deal to say about “being a prophet” (chapter eight).
 God commissioned Jeremiah to speak his word to Judah.
 But because of his message, he was unpopular and vulnerable to attack.
-Jeremiah prays for (and against) those who attack him, even asking God to do what he has intended to do and judge Judah.
+Jeremiah prays for (and against) those who attack him, even asking God to do what he intends to and judge Judah.

 Can Judah avoid the threat of exile?
 After all, God promised total devastation.
 If Israel does not repent, will God limit the time of the devastation?
 If the people turn and repent, will God restore them from their exile among the nations?
 For Jeremiah, the answer seems to be yes.
 Goldingay offers a list of the things expected when Israel is restored (p.
 100).
 However, when he connects Jeremiah to Christian theology, these things are ultimately fulfilled in Christ.
 (There is no pre-millennialism here).